trinodb/trino-go-client/README.md

 #### HTTP Basic authentication

-If the DSN contains a password, the client enables HTTP Basic authentication by setting the `Authorization` header in every request to presto.
+If the DSN contains a password, the client enables HTTP Basic authentication by setting the `Authorization` header in every request to Trino.

 HTTP Basic authentication **is only supported on encrypted connections over HTTPS**.

 #### Kerberos authentication

-This driver supports Kerberos authentication by setting up the Kerberos fields in the [Config](https://godoc.org/github.com/prestosql/presto-go-client/presto#Config) struct.
+This driver supports Kerberos authentication by setting up the Kerberos fields in the [Config](https://godoc.org/github.com/trinodb/trino-go-client/trino#Config) struct.

-Please refer to the [Coordinator Kerberos Authentication](https://prestosql.io/docs/current/security/server.html) for server-side configuration.
+Please refer to the [Coordinator Kerberos Authentication](https://trino.io/docs/current/security/server.html) for server-side configuration.

 #### System access control and per-query user information

-It's possible to pass user information to presto, different from the principal used to authenticate to the coordinator.
-See the [System Access Control](https://prestosql.io/docs/current/develop/system-access-control.html) documentation for details.
+It's possible to pass user information to Trino, different from the principal used to authenticate to the coordinator.
+See the [System Access Control](https://trino.io/docs/current/develop/system-access-control.html) documentation for details.

-In order to pass user information in queries to presto, you have to add a [NamedArg](https://godoc.org/database/sql#NamedArg) to the query parameters where the key is X-Presto-User.
-This parameter is used by the driver to inform presto about the user executing the query regardless of the authentication method for the actual connection, and its value is NOT passed to the query.
+In order to pass user information in queries to Trino, you have to add a [NamedArg](https://godoc.org/database/sql#NamedArg) to the query parameters where the key is X-Presto-User.
+This parameter is used by the driver to inform Trino about the user executing the query regardless of the authentication method for the actual connection, and its value is NOT passed to the query.

 Example: